Our Services

 Helpful Resources

-Regular bowel patterns depend on gastrointestinal motility, the coordinated muscle contractions driven by the enteric nervous system along with hormones and neurotransmitters, not simply flushing with water.
+Healthy bowel movements rely on gastrointestinal motility—the coordinated muscle contractions driven by the enteric nervous system, hormones, and neurotransmitters—not simply on flushing the colon with water.

 Maintaining regular bowel movements is essential for comfort, health, and overall well‐being.
 While "hydropathy" (pure water flushing) might sound appealing, the real driver of healthy digestion is gastrointestinal motility—the coordinated muscle contractions that move contents through your digestive tract.
 Below, we'll explore why motility science matters more than hydropathy, how colon hydrotherapy can fit into a motility‐focused approach for sluggish digestion, and what else you can do to support regularity.